rails-sqlserver/tiny_tds/README.md

 * [![Dependency Status](https://dependencyci.com/github/rails-sqlserver/tiny_tds/badge)](https://dependencyci.com/github/rails-sqlserver/tiny_tds) - Dependency Status
 * [![Gitter chat](https://img.shields.io/badge/%E2%8A%AA%20GITTER%20-JOIN%20CHAT%20%E2%86%92-brightgreen.svg?style=flat)](https://gitter.im/rails-sqlserver/activerecord-sqlserver-adapter) - Community

+## Supporting TinyTDS/Adapter

+Both TinyTDS and the Rails SQL Server Adapter are MIT-licensed open source projects.
+Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/rails-sqlservers/tiny_tds/blob/BACKERS.md).
+If you'd like to join them, check out [MetaSkills Patreon Campaign](https://www.patreon.com/metaskills).

+## About TinyTDS

 The TinyTDS gem is meant to serve the extremely common use-case of connecting, querying and iterating over results to Microsoft SQL Server or Sybase databases from Ruby using the FreeTDS's DB-Library API.

 TinyTDS offers automatic casting to Ruby primitives along with proper encoding support.
 It converts all SQL Server datatypes to native Ruby primitives while supporting :utc or :local time zones for time-like types.
 To date it is the only Ruby client library that allows client encoding options, defaulting to UTF-8, while connecting to SQL Server.
 It also  properly encodes all string and binary data.
 The motivation for TinyTDS is to become the de-facto low level connection mode for the SQL Server Adapter for ActiveRecord.